Michigan RB Blake Corum gives thanks during Ohio State week

-ANN ARBOR, Mich. – Blake Corum grew up in a one-stoplight Virginia town on a farm with cows, pigs and chickens.
+ANN ARBOR – Blake Corum grew up in a one-stoplight Virginia town on a farm with cows, pigs and chickens.

 He recalled not wearing shoes when he went outside to explore and create artwork on trees by painting with a mixture of charcoal and water.